Geologic Hazards

 and utility lines are susceptible to damage from expansive soils, resulting in maintenance and

-replacement costs.
+repair costs.
 Learn more about expansive soils.

 - ►Windblown Deposits

-deposited on the ground surface.
-These deposits can cover roadways and agricultural lands and
+- Windblown deposits form when sand, silt, or clay particles are transported by wind and deposited on the ground surface.
+These deposits can cover roadways and agricultural lands and encroach on

-active again if they are disturbed and not properly re-vegetated or stabilized.
+structures.
+Vegetated windblown deposits are generally more stable, but they may become active again if they are disturbed and not properly re-vegetated or stabilized.

 Learn more about windblown deposits.